On-shell recursion and holomorphic HQET for heavy quark hadronic resonances: Introduction

+This paper is structured as follows: In Sec.~\ref{sec:onshellrec} we construct the on-shell recursion relation, specify a generalization of the spinor-helicity formalism for complex momenta, and examine the implied analytic properties of the complex-shifted on-shell subamplitudes.
+In Sec.~\ref{sec:holohqet} we proceed to develop holomorphic HQET from first principles, including the HQ power expansion and radiative corrections---the derivation of their analytic properties under $PT$ symmetry is derived in Appendices---the hadron mass and width expansion, and Schwinger-Dyson relations.
 As a demonstrative first application of this framework, we consider in Sec.~\ref{sec:BD1*} the $\Bbar \to (\Dv(1^-) \to D\pi)l\nu$ radially-excited decay, which features the same quantum numbers as the familiar $\Bbar \to \Dx$ transitions.
 We show how to implement the trace formalism to represent the holomorphic HQET matrix elements, and explicitly compute the holomorphic HQET expansion of the Standard Model (SM) form factors to first order.
 We derive and apply the on-shell recursion relation for this system, and examine how it constrains the form of parametrizations of the Isgur-Wise functions.
 We explicitly compute the complex-shifted SM subamplitudes and the associated fully differential rate as a function of the $\Dv$ lineshape invariant mass.
 Finally, we examine a toy numerical study of the resulting off-shell differential rates, and find that this framework generates HQ resonance lineshapes that are characteristic of those seen in data.
 Sec. \ref{sec:summout} concludes.